History & Civics

 Related Questions

-With reference to the above, state the composition of the Constituent Assembly.
+With reference to the above newspaper article, state any two reasons for the acceptance of the Mountbatten Plan.

 With reference to the given picture answer the following: